 Normally, a platoon leader would not take the point position in front of his men; if he was wounded or killed, it could threaten the continuity and survivability of the whole platoon.
 However, suffering four years of guilt after relinquishing his position on point and losing his entire squad, Roger was not about to ask one of his guys to walk point for what he considered a “mop-up” mission.

 Their packs overloaded with C-4 explosives to destroy the VC tunnels, Roger’s platoon took frequent breaks.
 After one stop, he crossed a field about 50 yards ahead of his platoon to check for booby traps.
 While scanning the area, he sensed a glint of something in his peripheral vision, coming through the air.
 A grenade bounced off his leg – and a second later, exploded under his feet, violently impelling him backward and then to the ground.

 Roger recounts that the detonation “felt like thousands of volts of electricity surging through my body.”
 After hitting the ground, he says, “My body would not respond to what my mind wanted it to do.”

-Amazingly, he managed to stagger to his feet and wipe enough blood from his eyes to see an enemy soldier, about ten yards in front of him, point his weapon and fire.
+Amazingly, he managed to stagger to his feet and wipe enough blood from his eyes to see an enemy soldier, about ten meters in front of him, point his weapon and fire.
 As the rifle recoiled, two rounds hit Roger, spinning him around and knocking him face down to the ground.
 As he rolled back toward the light of the sky, he could make out the silhouette of that NVA soldier standing above him.
 Their eyes met as the enemy thrust his bayonet into Roger’s abdomen.